 The Designer functionality for interactive visual creation of reports, print templates etc. is an integrated part of the List & Label component and therefore will become part of your application.
 The Designer is not a standalone application, but it will be programmatically launched from your application.
 This is typically implemented within an event handler triggered by a menu item.
-The Designer will show up as a modal popup window overlapping you application window.
+The Designer will show up as a modal pop-up window overlapping your application window.